The Suai Supply Base

 However, full-year executed spending on the project totaled $19 million in 2016, and $8.4 million more was spent in the first half of 2017.
 According to the 2017 state budget, expenditures during 2017 will total $15.4 million, with another $16.2 million planned for 2018.

 Suai airport was officially inaugurated as "Commander in Chief of FALINTIL Kay Rala Xanana Gusmão International Airport" in June 2017.
+The first international flight, from Darwin, landed in September 2018.

 La’o Hamutuk hopes that the information on this website will enable better informed discussion on the Suai Supply Base and the Tasi Mane project, which will help enhance Timor-Leste’s development in more realistic, sustainable and inclusive directions.
 We welcome information and ideas from everyone.